 The gravity of what she’d been through and what lay ahead hit Autumn hard, and she admitted it was scary to have her baby out in the world, rather than tucked safely inside.

-To be clear the struggle is very gosh darned real – and new mum life is not all soft-focus, peachy baby-snuggling montages.
+The struggle is all-too-common, but that does not make it any less raw or real – and new mum life is not all soft-focus, peachy baby-snuggling montages.

 I’ve debated on this post for a while but I’ve decided that I’d show the hard parts of the aftermath of giving birth,…